Block deal: ITC share drops 5%; BAT likely seller, stock turnover hits Rs 16K crore - BusinessToday

-Shares of ITC Ltd fell 5 per cent in Wednesday's trade, with its turnover touching Rs 16,200 crore within first 30 minutes into trading amid reports of block deals on the counter.
+Shares of ITC Ltd fell 5 per cent in Wednesday's trade, with its turnover touching Rs 16,200 crore within first 30 minutes into trading after multiple block deals on the counter.
 This comes a day after British American Tobacco confirmed that it was exploring the possibility of selling a 'small portion' of its stake in the FMCG company.

-ITC saw 33.25 crore shares changing hands in at least six block deals earlier today, accounting for 2.6 per cent of the total equity, as per media reports.
-Shares changed hands at Rs 417 per share and amounted to Rs 13,863 crore, CNBC TV-18 reported.
-This was at a 3.89 per cent discount to Tuesday's closing price of Rs 433.90 for ITC.
+The final offer size was 31.30 crore shares, which accounted for 2.5 per cent of the company's total outstanding shares.
+The stake was sold at Rs 413 per share for Rs 12,926.90 crore or $1,515 million, which were at 4.8 per cent discount to Tuesday's closing price of Rs 433.90 per share.

+Goldman Sachs (India) Securities Private Limited and Citigroup Global Markets India Private Limited were the placement agents for the deal.
+ITC investors participating in the transaction will not be eligible for the dividend payment, given the T+1 settlement cycle, the final term sheet suggested.

 Following the development, the ITC stock fell 4.82 per cent to hit a low of Rs 413 on NSE.
 With this, ITC shares are down 13 per cent year-to-date and 1.79 per cent for the one-year period.

-BAT held a 20.3 per cent stake in ITC, making it the company's largest investor according to data from the London Stock Exchange (LSEG).
+BAT is the largest investor in ITC, according to data from the London Stock Exchange (LSEG).

-On Tuesday, it said that if it decides to divest its stake in ITC, the transaction would be carried out through an on-market trade.
+On Tuesday, BAT said that if it decides to divest its stake in ITC, the transaction would be carried out through an on-market trade.
 BAT had stressed that no final decision was made, and there was no certainty that a sale will occur or what the terms might be.

 “A further announcement will be made if and when appropriate,” Company Secretary Caroline Ferland said in a statement.